Drinfel'd double for monoidal Hom-Hopf algebras: INTRODUCTION

+The construction of Majid's bicrossproduct Hopf algebras was motivated by the search for examples of self-dual algebraic structures, which means in the first place to find a category with a dualising endofunctor such that some kind of Pontryagin duality theorem holds.
+The bicrossproduct Hopf algebras provide numerous examples of non-commutative and non-cocomutative Hopf algebras, and moreover they turn out be closely related to the Drinfel'd double.

-Motivated by these ideas, in this paper, we will construct the bicrossproduct on monoidal Hom-Hopf algebras and then in the framework of monoidal Hom-Hopf algebras, we will consider the Drinfeld double which could be deduced from the bicrossproduct Hopf algebra and the quasitriangular structure.
+Motivated by these ideas, in this paper as a continuation of \cite{LS}, we will construct the Majid's bicrossproduct for monoidal Hom-Hopf algebras and then in the framework of monoidal Hom-Hopf algebras, we will consider the Drinfel'd double which could be deduced from the Majid's bicrossproduct Hopf algebra and the its quasitriangular structure.